Farama-Foundation/Minigrid/README.md

 - `MiniGrid-RedBlueDoors-6x6-v0`
 - `MiniGrid-RedBlueDoors-8x8-v0`

-The purpose of this environment is to test memory.
 The agent is randomly placed within a room with one red and one blue door facing opposite directions.
 The agent has to open the red door and then open the blue door, in that order.
-The agent, when facing one door, cannot see the door behind him.
-Hence, the agent needs to remember whether or not he has previously opened the other door in order to reliably succeed at completing the task.
+Note that, surprisingly, this environment is solvable without memory.

 ### Memory environment